CARSP Conference 2024 Call for Abstracts

 5) Selection Process and Review Criteria

 To be accepted into the conference, abstracts will be evaluated based on a set of criteria.
 Following this review, the author will be notified whether or not their abstract has been accepted and whether or not the abstract has been reassigned to a different stream.
 Similar criteria will be used for the review of full papers.
 Only full papers will be considered for the conference proceedings.
 Each stream of presentations has a top award.
 For the Research and Evaluation Stream, only written papers are considered, and the top paper receives the Charles H. Miller Award.
 For the Policy and Practice Stream, new this year, both papers and slide-deck only presentation abstracts will be considered, and the top abstract receives the Mavis Johnson Traffic Safety Award.
-For the exact criteria used to judge the abstracts please download this document: Criteria and Review Process - CARSP 2024
+For the exact criteria used to judge the abstracts please download this document: Criteria and Review Process_2025_English

-6) Resources for Writing Papers and Developing Slidedeck Presentations
+6) Resources for Writing Papers and Developing Slide Deck Presentations